Close

 Disadvantages of Whole Life Insurance

-While offering lifelong coverage and a savings component, life insurance comes with drawbacks like higher initial premiums and limited investment returns compared to other investment options.
+While offering lifelong coverage and a savings component, life insurance has drawbacks like higher initial premiums and limited investment returns compared to other investment options.
 Some common disadvantages of life insurance are:

 Limited Flexibility